-- They may use the benefit while the member remains in the armed forces, or after they separate from active duty.
+- May use the benefit while the member remains in the armed forces, or after they separate from active duty.

-- They are not eligible for the monthly housing allowance if their service member is on active duty.
+- Are not eligible for the monthly housing allowance if their service member is on active duty.

 - If their service member’s last discharge was before January 1, 2013, you have up to 15 years after their last separation from active duty.
 If their last discharge was after January 1st, 2013, there is no time limit for those benefits.

-- They can only use the benefit after the service member has completed ten years of service in the armed forces.
+- Can only use the benefit after the service member has completed ten years of service in the armed forces.

-- They may use the benefit while the service member is in the armed forces or after separation from the army.
+- May use the benefit while the service member is in the armed forces or after separation from the army.

-- They can’t use the benefit until they have received a secondary school diploma or equivalent, or they have reached the age of 18.
+- Can’t use the benefit until they have received a secondary school diploma or equivalent, or they have reached the age of 18.

-- They are entitled to the monthly housing allowance stipend even though the eligible individual is on active duty.
+- Are entitled to the monthly housing allowance stipend even though the eligible individual is on active duty.

-- They are not subject to the 15-year date, but they can’t use the benefit after they turn 26 years of age.
+- Are not subject to the 15-year date, but they can’t use the benefit after they turn 26 years of age.